Special Education Visual And Performing Arts

 THE By month/date given 5 different songs, THE STUDENT will choose ( point, touch hand picture an instrument from a particular country 4 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff

-By month/date, THE STUDENT will choose (point, touch hand picture an instrument from a particular country 2 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff
+By month/date, THE STUDENT will choose ( point, touch hand picture an instrument from a particular country 2 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff

-By month/date, THE STUDENT will choose (point, touch hand picture an instrument from a particular country 3 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff.
+By month/date, THE STUDENT will choose ( point, touch hand picture an instrument from a particular country 3 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff.

-THE By month/date, THE STUDENT will choose (point, touch hand picture an instrument from a particular country 4 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff
+THE By month/date, THE STUDENT will choose ( point, touch hand picture an instrument from a particular country 4 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff

 By month/date, THE STUDENT will reproduce the modeled sound of an instrument 2 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff

 By month/date, THE STUDENT will reproduce the modeled sound of an instrument 3 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff.

 By month/date, THE STUDENT will reproduce the modeled sound of an instrument 4 out of 5 trials for 7 our of 10 trial days as observed And recorded by staff

-THE STUDENT will reproduce the modeled sound of an instrument

-Suggested Activities
+Suggested Activities for Goal Stem 1:

 Invite guest performers to your classroom